quil/quil/README.md

 ## Documentation

 When getting started with Quil, it's always useful to have the [Cheatsheet](http://cloud.github.com/downloads/quil/quil/quil-cheatsheet.pdf) handy.
+Also, the [Processing.org Learning Pages](http://processing.org/learning/) are super useful for beginners.

 Further documentation will drop into the wiki soon - watch this space!